datle-dev/yubi/README.md

 ## About

-Yubi is a minimlist typing test heavily based on and inspired by (i.e. basically a clone of) [monkeytype](https://monkeytype.com/).
+Yubi is a minimlist typing test heavily based on i.e. a clone of [monkeytype](https://monkeytype.com/).
-I encourage you to try Yubi and also heartily recommend you try monkeytype for one of the best typing test experiences around!

-This is intended to be a full-stack portfolio project using Javascript as the main language, React as the front-end, and Node/Express as the back-end.
+This is intended to be a full-stack portfolio project that makes use of the following languages and technologies:
-I love monkeytype and wanted to attempt a recreation of it while adding some features of my own, especially features I thought would be helpful for learning alternative keyboard layouts (e.g. Dvorak, Colemak-DH, Canary, etc.).
+- Javascript
+- React
+- Node
+- Express
+- Tailwind CSS

 ## Features

-Yubi has only a few of monkeytype's wonderful features including:
+Yubi's features include:

 - minimalist design
 - feedback on correct, incorrect, extra, and missed characters while typing